Asset Accounts

 3.4 Individual Environmental Assets

 Individual environmental assets are "those environmental assets that may provide resources for use in economic activity"[37].
+Think of them as the specific natural resources you can name and count -- fish stocks, oil deposits, sand reserves.
 For ocean accounting, the principal categories include aquatic resources (Section 3.4.1), mineral and energy resources (Section 3.4.2), and water resources (Section 3.4.3).

 3.4.1 Aquatic resources